MohammadSheikh/MohammadSheikh/README.md

 ### Hello there! 👋

-  My name is Mahamadsaad Sheikh (a.k.a.
-Mahamad).🌱 I’m currently a junior at UC Riverside studying Computer Science.
+ 🌱 My name is Mahamadsaad Sheikh (a.k.a.
+Mahamad)!
+I’m currently a junior at UC Riverside studying Computer Science. :)

   ### 👯 I’m looking:
   For an internship for Summer 2021!